Rwanda’s Makura Forest Reserve

-The Mukura Forest is located within the Albertine Rift Region in Rwanda’s Western Province, within the Congo-Nile crest.
+The Mukura Forest reserve is located within the Albertine Rift Region in Rwanda’s Western Province, within the Congo-Nile crest.
 It used to be part of a continuous mountain forest from Nyungwe to the Volcanos Park.
 Today, this ancient forest range with areas of endemic species in Africa and the world is split in four important protected areas in Rwanda from south to north: the Nyungwe, Mukura and Gishwati forests and the Volcano Park.

 Mukura Forest’s mean annual temperature is 15 °C, the average altitude: 2600 m.a.s.l and the mean annual rainfall is 1500 mm.
 As the relief is very accidented and the tree cover very low, there is a high risk of soil erosion and thereby land degradation.

 Mukura Forest has reserve status since 1951: it then covered 3000 ha.
 Until today about 50% of the forest’s surface are lost due to deforestation, paralleled with high loss of biodiversity (highly disturbed).
 Currently, 1600 ha are left.

 This amounts to an alarming situation which arose for several reasons.
 The population pressure is high: up to 600 inhabitants per km2; This aggravates deforestation and consequently erosion.
 The level of poverty is high: the monthly income of households is 3 US$ and there is a high vulnerability of children (20% are not going to school).
 Finally, the current climate variations are increasing the stress on the natural resources which are already overused by the local communities